Gkwako/IOT-Manual/README.md

 okey the problem turns out to be with the color settings, if I change the color to white and blue I get the light off and on.

+      leds[whiteLed] = CRGB::White;
+      FastLED.show();

+      // Wait a little bit
+            delay(700);

+      // Turn our current led back to black for the next loop around leds[whiteLed] = CRGB::Blue;

 https://user-images.githubusercontent.com/90243530/198120488-6ae0ae74-4f65-417e-8401-fb18949877d4.mov

 Let's check the adafruit feed, you should see something like this.

 <img src="https://user-images.githubusercontent.com/90243530/198126545-5d4aa8d8-4bdf-4258-83d5-c4f52fdba96a.png" width="700" height="400"/>

+In the feed you see activity.
+By clicking on the button, data is sent to the feed, while this data is being sent you get visual feedback back because the light is flickering.

 #
 #